yhchen12101/2021-VRDL-HW1/README.md

 # 2021-VRDL-HW1

-THis repository contains the code for homework 1 of 2021 Fall Selected Topics in Visual Recognition using Deep Learning.
+This repository contains the code for homework 1 of 2021 Fall Selected Topics in Visual Recognition using Deep Learning.

 ## Environment
 - Python 3